fingerprintjs/broyster/node/readme.md

         Newer versions of Safari do not work nor have workarounds for self-signed certificates, however their behavior is the same for both HTTP and HTTPS.
 Depending on your entry's *useHttps*, the launcher will redirect respectively.
         The HTTP server runs on the port provided by Karma, while the HTTPS port will run on +1 from that.
     - `setHttpsAndServerForKarma` That configures karma for HTTP and HTTPS testing without any additional work.
+    - `BrowserFlags` Is a collection of currently supported browser arguments that are uniformed for convenience (for
+        example: Incognito will add launching the browser in incognito mode for Chrome and Edge, but private mode for Firefox).
 - `@fpjs-incubator/broyster/browser`:
     - `retryFailedTests` That allows overriding the different behavior of Jasmine specs.
 The new behavior will retry a failed test up until the maximum specified in the first parameter, with a delay between each such attempt, indicated by the second parameter (in miliseconds).
 Call this function in the root of any executable file, involved in your testing code, for example, in a Jasmine helper file.
 Once called, it affects all tests Jasmine runs, even in the other files.
 For Karma, you can add a file that contains the invocation and point it in your `files`, that way you will not have it tied to one specific test file.